AS FAR as returns to the playing field go, Bendigo City FC could not have asked for a grander stage for its re-entry to senior soccer.

 Thomas said all three leaders had impressed in the team's early months together.

 "All of them bring different qualities to the group and are all ex-Bendigo City juniors, which is a great thing," he said.

 "Probably about 90 per cent of the playing squad is ex-Bendigo City juniors.

 "Aidan coming back as captain bringing with him that NPL experience is great for the club.

 "Daniel and Will have been playing locally for the past two years.

 "We're really excited by them.
-They are well respected by the group."
+They are well respected by the group, which is really important."

 Bendigo City will enter Saturday's clash with plenty of confidence following a 1-nil victory in its pre-season encounter against State League 2 club Mooroolbark last weekend.

 Thomas said it was easily the most impressive of their pre-season hit-outs to date.

 Returning to the club he coached for one season during its days in the NPL has added an extra layer of excitement for Thomas.